proemmer/Basel/README.md

 Is a gesture library to receive data from the Microsoft Band 2 easily.
 It can be used for detecting gestures and also storing and replaying sensor readings.
 The stored gestures can also be written to the filesystem, for later use.
 The library contains an extensible set of recognition algorithms which can be used e.g. by the detectors.

-A detector takes a set of template gestures and a for each gesture a correlating delegate which get's invoked when one of the assigned gesture was detected by incoming sensor readings from the producer (e.g. MSBand or Player).
+A detector takes a set of template gestures and a for each gesture a correlating delegate which gets invoked when one of the assigned gesture was detected by incoming sensor readings from the producer (e.g. MSBand or Player).

 ![System Overview](./images/System.PNG)